Pokémon: Let's Go, Pikachu! and Let's Go, Eevee!: Connectivity

 Players can trade Pokémon and battle other players both locally and online, with online features being simplified in comparison with previous games.
 Some features—including the Global Trade System, Wonder Trade, and Battle Spot—are absent from Let's Go, Pikachu! and Let's Go, Eevee!.
 In order to connect with others to trade or battle online, players must use a code composed of three Pokémon glyphs, selected from a total of eight.
 When two players enter the same code, they are connected to trade Pokémon with or battle each other.
 A subscription to the Nintendo Switch Online service is required to use online functionality.

 Although Let's Go, Pikachu! and Let's Go, Eevee! feature integration with Pokémon Go, this is optional.
 Players can transfer the original first generation Pokémon and their respective Alolan Forms from Pokémon Go to Let's Go, Pikachu! or Let's Go, Eevee!.
 They then appear at the Go Park—an in-game location where the player can explore and interact with or catch Pokémon that are walking around.
 Pokémon with higher CP or levels are harder to catch, in that the catch attempt has a higher chance of failing.
 Users are also able to exchange unspecified "gifts" between Pokémon Go and Let's Go, Pikachu! or Let's Go, Eevee!.

+The games also feature connectivity with the Pokémon Home online cloud storage app, allowing for management of Pokémon between the two games as well as transferring supported species into Pokémon Sword and Shield, Pokémon Brilliant Diamond and Shining Pearl, Pokémon Legends: Arceus, Pokémon Scarlet and Violet, and Pokémon Legends: Z-A, as well as usage within Pokémon Champions, though transferring them into later installments in the series or using them in Champions renders them unable to return to Let's Go, Pikachu! or Let's Go, Eevee!.